 The aging process is a complex process and involves many different variables that can interact with each other.
 Physical activity cuts across all to contribute to psychological and physical well-being that defines aging in a healthy way.

-So let’s break down this program and see what a senior can do to enjoy a longer and healthier life.
+So, let’s break down this program and see what a senior can do to enjoy a longer and healthier life.

 Training with weights has a positive effect on insulin sensitivity, energy metabolism, and function.
-Regular strength training can reverse loss of muscle tissue and weakness in the elderly.
+Regular strength training can reverse the loss of muscle tissue and weakness in the elderly.
 For those who are completely inactive, starting a strength training program first helps your ability to perform aerobic activities.

-Stability is especially important in older people as poor balance can cause a variety of serious injuries.
+Stability is especially important in older people, as poor balance can cause a variety of serious injuries.
 Make sure to partake in exercises that include weight transfer and resistance exercises.
 Light walking or speed walking is an excellent choice.

 It is recommended that flexibility exercises are well monitored in older adults.
 Focus on activities that improve joint range.
 This can include walking, aerobics, or a light stretching program.

 - Chair Squat: Grab a chair and stand in front as if you were about to sit down.
 Bend your knees to slowly lower yourself and keep your arms straight in front.
 Come down to the point where you make contact with the chair and when you do come back up to a standing position.
 Repeat 12 times.

 - Side Leg Lifts: You can use a chair or table top as assistance.
 Hold on and lift your left leg outward to the side.
 For added resistance, you can use a resistance band around your ankles.
 Repeat for 12 reps and then switch sides.

 - Lat Pulls With Bands: Using a resistance band, hold each end with your hands.
 Raise arms above your head, wider than your shoulders.
 Pull down one arm towards your rib cage and then bring it back up slowly.
 Alternate arms for 12 reps each.